-It further governs sheltered employment for persons with disabilities, termed "specialised enterprises and cooperatives of people with disabilities", defining the criteria for those businesses recognition as "specialised entreprises" under the law.
+It further governs sheltered employment for persons with disabilities, termed "specialized enterprises and cooperatives of people with disabilities", defining the criteria for those businesses recognition as "specialized enterprises" under the law.
 The Act creates duties for public bodies for architectural and infrastructural accessibility, including urban planning, transportation, sports facilities, kindergartens, and mass media information.